© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Mersea Mount: a Roman barrow at Barrow Hill Farm is a scheduled monument protected by Historic England under reference 1019019.
 View the official record →

-Mersea Mount is a Roman barrow situated at Barrow Hill Farm near Mersea in Essex, England.
+Mersea Mount is a Roman burial mound located at Barrow Hill Farm near Mersea Island in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019019.

 Mersea Mount: a Roman barrow at Barrow Hill Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019019.